 Thousands of German attics have become dumping grounds for countless hours of private home movies, left gathering dust for decades.
-Hidden on these rolls of film is a different story of Hitler’s Third Reich; a private window into the inner most recesses of life in the Nazi Germany – at home during peacetime, but also, even more astonishingly, from the front lines of Hitler’s wars of conquest.
-This two-part series delves into these private collections, which are only now beginning to emerge into the light for the first time, to reveal how ordinary Germans – both civilian and military – recorded the dawn of an empire that they thought would last a thousand years.
-Ordinary citizens as well as Party organisations, firemen, local officials and, soldiers on the frontline, picked up cine cameras and filmed everything they saw.
-Nothing was allowed to slip into obscurity.
-Thousands of Germans lovingly documented their own lives, exuding both national and domestic pride.
-They wanted to mark their experiences of daily life under Hitler, for future generations to enjoy.
-However, as Hitler’s plans turned to ashes in the catastrophe of May 1945, much of this footage was hidden away.
-Now, as the war generation pass away, their children and grandchildren are finding these films and sharing them.
-What emerges is a candid look at what life was really like for those living in, and under Hitler’s Swastika – at home – and abroad, a record not only of what they saw, but of what they knew.
+Hidden on these rolls of film is a different story of Hitler’s Third Reich; a private window into life in the Nazi Germany - at home during peacetime, but also, even more astonishingly, from the front lines of Hitler’s wars.
+This two-part series delves into these private collections, which are only now beginning to emerge into the light for the first time, to reveal how ordinary Germans – both civilian and military - recorded the dawn of an empire that they thought would last a thousand years.
+Ordinary citizens as well as soldiers picked up cine cameras and filmed everything they saw.
+As Hitler’s plans turned into the catastrophe of May 1945, much of this footage was hidden away and has never been seen.
+Now, children and grandchildren are finding these films and sharing them.
+What emerges is a candid look at what life was really like for those living in, and under Hitler.